sesgoe/db-introspector-gadget/README.md

 );
 ```

-This tool can generate a python file that looks like this:
+This tool can generate a Python file that looks like this:

 ```python
 import datetime